top of page

 • Lead-only routes

-Risk avoidance is not a failure of service — it is evidence of professionalism.
+Risk avoidance is not a failure of service.
+It is evidence of professional responsibility.

 Final Thoughts for Professionals